SamuelDW/overton/STEPTWOREADME.md

 1. This would create large amounts of storage
 2. If a page is updated, it would still need fetching again
 3. We need the meta data, which can be stored alongside a reference, could have a timestamp of when the data was fetched.

+## Discussion
+`What other approaches could we take to extracting titles, authors and publication dates from pages like these?`

+Check that APIs are used or not for this data already, saves resources scraping if the platform already has this information available via an API

+Microdata or json+ld, this may contain all the necessary information or at least parts of it.
+I've used a small amount for my own projects for google search

+Given that a page might not always have these meta tags, we can fall back on some element or patterns such as the `<title>` attribute or `<h1>` or common patterns like Published: Date

+Could potentially use Symfony CSS crawler, which could be easier to read quicker

+For anything that falls outside these, log them